Demographics of China: Population policies

 Rapid fertility reduction associated with the one-child policy has potentially negative results.
 For instance, in the future the elderly might not be able to rely on their children to care for them as they have in the past, leaving the state to assume the expense, which could be considerable.
 Based on United Nations and Chinese government statistics, it was estimated in 1987 that by 2000 the population 60 years and older (the retirement age is 60 in urban areas) would number 127 million, or 10.1% of the total population; the projection for 2025 was 234 million elderly, or 16.4%.
 According to projections based on the 1982 census, if the one-child policy were maintained to the year 2000, 25% of China's population would be age 65 or older by 2040.
 In 2050, the number of people over 60 is expected to increase to 430 million.
-Even though China has already opened two-child policy since 2016, data shows that the second-child policy cannot stop the problem of an aging population.
+Even though China has already adopted a two-child policy since 2016, data shows that the second-child policy cannot stop the problem of an aging population.
 China needs to find an appropriate birth policy to optimize the demographic dividend, which refers to the proportion of labor-age population.
 On the other hand, higher house prices plays an important role on the influence of marriage and fertility.
 The increasing house prices leads to lower marriage rates and cause other serious social problems in China.

 In 2024, United Nations researchers forecast China's population to fall to 639 million by 2100.
 The same year, researchers from Victoria University and the Shanghai Academy of Social Sciences forecast that China's population will fall to approximately 525 million by 2100 at current rates.
 This revision, reducing the population estimate to 525 million from a previous forecast of 597 million by 2100, indicates a sharper decline than previously anticipated.
+Demographer Yi Fuxian estimated that China's population may fall to as low as 330 million by 2100.

 Pro-natalist policies

 In the 2020s, pro-natalist policies have been put in place to encourage people to have more children.
 Specific policies have included lengthening of paid maternity leave, cash payments to mothers in some regions who have their second and third children, government-provided children's clothing and toys, increased child allowances, reduced taxes, government-subsidized fertility and pregnancy treatment, and new childcare facilities.
 Local government family-planning committees, previously used to enforce the one-child policy, are deployed for pro-natalist policies such as calling women to check on their menstrual cycle.

 In July 2025, China announced an annual childcare subsidy of 3,600 yuan (about $500) until age three; this subsidy is estimated to impact about 20 million families.
+In December 2025, China announced an end to the value-add tax exemption on contraceptives and reimbursement for out-of-pocket childbirth expenses.
+In February 2026, the Cyberspace Administration of China mandated that social media platforms censor content deemed as spreading "fear of marriage" or "anxiety about childbirth."